 How to convert Google Sheets to Excel automatically

-Everyone has their preferred spreadsheet format, so even if you use Google Sheets, it’s pretty likely that you’ll work with colleagues, clients, suppliers or customers who still use Excel.
+Everyone has their preferred spreadsheet format, so even if you use Google Sheets, it’s pretty likely that you’ll work with colleagues, clients, suppliers, or customers who still use Excel.
 For these reasons, many people need a simple way to convert Google Sheets to Excel.

-Switching back and forth between the two file formats takes time and mistakes can happen along the way.
+Switching back and forth between the two file formats takes time and mistakes happen along the way.
 As it’s cloud-based software, Google Sheets automatically saves all changes, so anyone accessing the file is seeing real-time data.
 If you need to ensure the exact same data is updated in an Excel file, manually saving new versions is extremely time-consuming and unreliable.

 Here’s a quick automation hack to help you sync Google Sheets and Excel, quickly and easily.